-John O'Hagan is a photographer and filmmaker.
+John O'Hagan is a photographer and director.
 He was born in Dublin, Ireland and grew up in Dayton, Ohio and Washington DC.
 He studied photography and film at Brown University, Rhode Island School of Design, New York University, and the International Center of Photography.

 In addition to his photography, O'Hagan has also created a body of film work.
 He directed the feature documentary film, Wonderland, about the birth of suburbia and America's first mass-produced "cookie cutter" town -- Levittown, New York.
 The film premiered at the Sundance Film Festival and went on to win several Best Documentary film festival awards and was purchased by HBO.
 O'Hagan's second documentary film, Waveland, is about "the town America lost in the storm" -- Waveland, Mississippi -- where 90% of the town's homes were lost in one day during Hurricane Katrina.